bootmortis/iran-hosted-domains/README.md

 }
 ```

-`Geosite.db` formatting:
+#### `geosite.db` formatting:

-⚠️ Important: Geosite is deprecated and may be removed in the future, check [Migration](https://sing-box.sagernet.org/migration/#migrate-geosite-to-rule-sets) or [here](https://github.com/bootmortis/iran-hosted-domains/issues/180)
+⚠️ Important: Geosite is deprecated and may be removed in the future, check [Migration](https://sing-box.sagernet.org/migration/#migrate-geosite-to-rule-sets) or [here](https://github.com/bootmortis/iran-hosted-domains/issues/180).
 1. Download `iran-geosite.db` file from [here][link-release] and place it in the sing-box working directory.
 2. Open the sing-box config file and edit the Route section in this [format](https://sing-box.sagernet.org/configuration/route/geosite/)